-A blocked writer looks to a pet for solace, but finds a procession of Los Angeles oddballs instead, in the mildly funny "The Dog Problem."
-Effort from actor-director Scott Caan is a distinct change of pace, reining in the testosterone of 2003’s “Dallas 362” in favor of a moderately more benevolent worldview.
-Pic could ride Caan’s acting cache to select theatrical dates, but feels more like a fest attraction and DVD distraction.
+A blocked writer looks to a pet for solace, but finds a procession of Los Angeles oddballs instead, in the mildly funny yet off-puttingly mannered romantic comedy “The Dog Problem.”
+Sophomore helming effort from actor-director Scott Caan is a distinct change of pace, reining in the testosterone of 2003’s “Dallas 362” in favor of a moderately more benevolent worldview that still can’t quite mask that certain self-centeredness hovering about these lonely and broken hipsters.
+Pic could ride Caan’s acting cache and hometown status to select theatrical dates, but feels more like a fest attraction and DVD distraction.

 Flat broke after a year paying for therapy sessions with his maddeningly cryptic shrink, Dr. Normand (Don Cheadle, uncredited), the appropriately named Solo Harrington (Giovanni Ribisi) is initially reluctant when the doc recommends he get a dog for companionship and inspiration.